mcdexio/mai-protocol/README.md

 Mai Protocol's goal is to make trading decentralized derivatives easy and efficient.

+The name Mai comes from two Chinese characters "买," which means buy and "卖," which means sell.
+Using pinyin (the modern system for transliterating Chinese characters to Latin letters) "买" is spelled Mǎi and "卖" is spelled Mài.
+Thus, "Mai" means "Buy" and "Sell".

 See the [document](https://github.com/mcdexio/documents/blob/master/en/mai.md) for more details about Mai Protocol.

 ## Features